Paso Robles AVA, San Luis Obispo County, CA

 This dense wine opens up early with a splash- decant, and should develop in the bottle for up to 8 years.8 Years

 Pairs well with aromatic herbs and pan-seared meat dishes such as rosemary lamb chops with roasted fennel.

 In the vineyards surrounding Tower Road, in the Estrella and San Miguel districts of Paso Robles, our Petite Sirah thrives on the well-drained yet heavier clay soils of the area.
-The rarity of autumn rains in Paso Robles allows this tight-clustered variety to reach full maturity almost every year, without the risk of bunch-rot that exists in damper regions of the state and in Europe.
-Our ripening program requires that we apply netting to the vines in August to assure that birds don’t overfeed on this especially flavorful grape before harvest.
+The rarity of autumn rains in Paso Robles allows this tight-clustered variety to reach full maturity almost every year, without the risk of bunch-rot that exists in damper regions of the state as well as parts of Europe.
+Our ripening program requires that we apply netting to the vines in August in order to ensure that birds don’t overfeed on this especially flavorful grape before harvest.
 Intense summer sun and very warm daytime temperatures in Paso Robles are balanced by the gentle afternoon breezes that creep in from the Monterey Bay to the north and from the Templeton Gap to the west.
 These winds cool the area by as much as fifty degrees by early morning, preserving the acidity and bright fruit character of our Petite Sirah.